phpbench/phpbench/README.md

 benchmarking algorithms or other relatively quick scenarios.
 They are the equivalent of "unit" tests.

-PhpBench is designed also for running larger benchmark suites which may take serveral minutes to complete, it could be seen as a *system* benchmarking framework, and therefore analagous to integration testing.
-To this end it allows benchmarks to be iterated in separate processes and
+PhpBench is capable of running larger benchmark suites which may take serveral minutes to complete, it could be seen as a *system* benchmarking framework, and therefore analagous to integration testing.
+To this end it allows benchmarks results to be saved as a file and reports to be subsequently generated from the static data.

 Installation
 ------------